Variations (Andrew Lloyd Webber album)

-Adaptations
+Orchestral version

+A version for full orchestra was recorded in 1986 at Abbey Road Studios with Julian Lloyd Webber as cello soloist.
+Orchestrated by David Cullen, it was performed by the London Philharmonic Orchestra conducted by Lorin Maazel and released on CD by Philips.

+Other adaptations

-The work was used in musical Song and Dance (1982) and David Cullen made an arrangement of the work for cello and orchestra.
+The work was used in musical Song and Dance (1982).
 The opening and closing variations have been rewritten by Laurence Roman for cello and piano, the latter of which Julian often uses as an encore, due to its amusing glissando down to Bottom A (forcing a mid piece retune) to conclude.

 The opening theme is used as the theme to The South Bank Show (1978–2010) and "Variation 5" became "Unexpected Song" with lyrics by Don Black.
 "Variation 18" is an instrumental version of the title song from the first Rice and Webber musical, The Likes of Us (1965, unperformed until 2005).
-Also, the UK's children's programme, The Book Tower (hosted by Doctor Who actor, Tom Baker) adopted a section of "Variation 19" for its theme tune.
+Also, the UK's children's programme The Book Tower (hosted by Doctor Who actor Tom Baker) adopted a section of "Variation 19" for its theme tune.

 In Lloyd Webber's West End musical adaptation of the film School of Rock (2003), Dewey Finn and Ned Schneebly play Guitar Hero to the audience on an imaginary TV screen, and the Variations album is played.
 In addition, the chorus of the song "Stick it to the Man" is based on a note sequence from Variation 14.

 Brothers Julian Lloyd Webber and Andrew Lloyd Webber working at Variations in 1977.